Getting started with ScriptX.Services

 A guide to help you evaluate ScriptX.Services, the cross-browser solution to your organisation's HTML printing needs

-ScriptX.Services enables consistent appearance and formatting of HTML content printed from a browser.
+ScriptX.Services enables the consistent appearance and formatting of HTML content printed from a browser.
 It is our evolving cross‑browser solution, printing across the cloud, or to devices connected to on‑premise servers or individual PC workstations.

 ScriptX.Services wraps the tried and trusted technology of ScriptX.Add‑on with a web API and adds a web server which can be installed on a local Windows server (for centralised printing) or on a user's own Windows PC workstation (for local printing).